Pufix/Warehouse/README.md

-This is my "atestat" for my high school diploma (sort of a licence but for high school) In this work i created a web app that can be used to manage a warehouse
+This is a project i made using php and sql that aim to be able to manage a medium size warehouse with all of it's daily tasks